Point Evaluation & The Need for RKHS

 Not every symmetric function \(K(x, x')\) is a reproducing kernel.
 The kernel must be

-positive definite — the same condition that appeared in
+positive definite.
+This is the same condition that a

-as the requirement for a valid covariance function.
+must satisfy to serve as a valid covariance function.

 Definition: Positive Definite Kernel (Mercer Kernel)